pelonpelon/sf-eagle/wp/wp-content/plugins/ultimate-tinymce/readme.txt

 == Screenshots ==

 Rather than "bloat" the plugin with screenshots.
-Please check out tons of screenshots and descriptions on the <a href="http://ultimatetinymcepro.com/wiki/">Ultimate Tinymce Official Wiki</a>.
+Please check out tons of screenshots and descriptions on the <a href="http://utmce.joshlobe.com/button-definitions/">Ultimate Tinymce Official Website</a>.

 == Upgrade Notice ==
 * Upgrade notice.

 == Features ==

 * Simply too many features to list!!
-Please visit the <a href="http://ultimatetinymcepro.com">Ultimate Tinymce</a> website for a complete list.
+Please visit the <a href="http://utmce.joshlobe.com">Ultimate Tinymce</a> website for a complete list.

 == Changelog ==

+= 5.2 =
+* 12-22-2013

+= Tweaks =
+* Checked all code to ensure WordPress 3.8 compliance.
+* Adjusted miscellaneous links and nuances.
+* Fixed overlapping input field on signup form.

 = 5.1 =
-* 11-03-2013
+* 11-01-2013

 = IMPORTANT =
 * Secured a risk-factor in the plugin.
 THANK YOU to @dd32 from WordPress.org for bringing this to my attention.